luanrapelliboni/hibernate-jpa-example/README.md

-# junit5-mockito-playground
+# hibernate-jpa-example

-JUnit5 + Mockito Playground
+Hibernate with JPA example